SiddharthaArepalli/ArthGyan/README.md

 ## Introduction

 Right now, 79% of Indians are navigating their financial lives without adequate knowledge.
 That's like sailing through treacherous waters without a map.
 But what if we could change that?
 We are proud to present 'ArthGyan,' a dynamic platform designed to bridge the vast financial literacy gap in India.
 Our mission?
-To transform complex financial concepts into accessible, engaging, and actionable knowledge for everyone
+To transform complex financial concepts into accessible, engaging, and actionable knowledge for everyone.

 [![Watch the video](https://img.youtube.com/vi/J9a4KjAEESg/maxresdefault.jpg)](https://www.youtube.com/watch?v=J9a4KjAEESg)